 An Employee will follow the rules of compensatory time use per Article 7.5 C. and will only be allowed comp time usage for planned leave.

 This MOU will be in effect upon all signatures below.

 Dated February 18, 2020

+For the Employer For the Union

+/s/ /s/

-/s/ /s/ /s/ Scott Lyders, Labor Negotiator Amy Spiegel, Director of Negotiations
+Scott Lyders, Labor Negotiator Amy Spiegel, Director of Negotiations

 For the Agency

+/s/

-/s/ Melanie Schwent, DSHS
+Melanie Schwent DSHS